Unit-e offline due to essential maintenance

 ENTRY REQUIREMENTS

-Five GCSEs at grade 4 or above in appropriate subjects, with a grade 6 in English Language or English Literature.
+Five GCSEs at Grade 4 or above in appropriate subjects, with a Grade 6 in English Language or English Literature.
+Where a Grade 6 is not achieved in English; we will accept a Grade 6 or above in History instead.
 History is available to students who have already studied the subject at GCSE, as well as students who have not studied History at Key Stage 4.
-Students should be confident readers, able to write fluently and have a good factual recall.
+Students should be confident readers, able to write fluently and have good factual recall.
 Students also need to be self-motivated and capable of carrying out independent research.
 Above all, students should be interested and willing to engage with the subject.

 INFORMATION & SUPPORT